Vandebron/tech-blog/public/posts/spark-in-action-part-1.md

 x => rdd2.values.count() * x //This will NEVER work!!!!
 )
 ```
-/One does not simply use RDD inside another RDD/. ( Same goes for Dataframes or Datasets).
+*One does not simply use RDD inside another RDD*. ( Same goes for Dataframes or Datasets).
 This is a very simple concept which leads very often to lots of questions because many people just want to use spark as a normal scala library.
 But this is not possible due to the inner distributed nature of spark and its data structures.
-We have said that an RDD is a resilient distributed dataset, let’s focus on the word /distributed/, it means that the data inside it is spread across the nodes of the cluster.
-Every node has its own JVM and it is called /Executor/, except for the master node where your program starts which is called /Driver/:
+We have said that an RDD is a resilient distributed dataset, let’s focus on the word *distributed*, it means that the data inside it is spread across the nodes of the cluster.
+Every node has its own JVM and it is called *Executor*, except for the master node where your program starts which is called *Driver*:

-Your code starts from the Driver and a copy is distributed to all executors, this also means that each executor needs to have the same working environment of the Driver, for Scala it is not a problem since it just needs a JVM to run. ( but we will see that if you use /pySpark/ you need to take extra care when you distribute your application.)
+Your code starts from the Driver and a copy is distributed to all executors, this also means that each executor needs to have the same working environment of the Driver, for Scala it is not a problem since it just needs a JVM to run. ( but we will see that if you use *pySpark* you need to take extra care when you distribute your application.)
 Every spark data structure you have defined in your code will also be distributed across the executors and every time you perform a transformation it will be performed to each chunk of data in each executor.
 Now let’s go back to our example, a `map` is a transformation on `rdd1` this means that block inside will be executed at the executor level, if we need `rdd2` to perform this block spark should somehow serialize the whole `rdd2` and send it to each executor.
 You can understand now that _it is really not possible to serialize the whole RDD since it is by its nature already a distributed data structure_.
 So what can you do to actually perform such computation we showed in the example?
-The solution is “simple”: /prepare your data in such a way that it will be contained in one single RDD/ .
+The solution is “simple”: *prepare your data in such a way that it will be contained in one single RDD*.
 In order to do so you can take advantage of all the transformation functions Spark has to offer such `map` `join` `union` `reduce` etc.

 ## Next step…